-But let’s get serious.
-It is much better to take inflation into account in our simulation!
-Let’s see again with 20 years to compare the results:
+However, it is much better to consider inflation in our simulation!
+We see again with 20 years to compare the results:

 As we can see, inflation causes a significant hit to our chances of success!
 Before inflation, an 8% withdrawal rate made some sense.
 Now 6% is the limit.
 And even 6% has a barely over 75% chance of success!

 We can now see that anything higher than a 6% withdrawal rate is hazardous, with a less than 75% chance to succeed even with 100% stocks.

 More withdrawal rates